grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 generating the value would not make any sense.

 The second Statement is for all the other cases.
-Here, we are going to use another method of the `Any` class for generating ay enum member other than specified:
+Here, we are going to use another method of the `Any` class for generating any enum member other than specified:

 ```csharp